Tuesday, July 30, 2024

 Gong Gong raised his five children, including my mother, with great care, ensuring they all received an education abroad.
 His life was a testament to hard work, love, and dedication.
 Despite his fear of airplanes, which prevented him from accepting a scholarship to England, he found his path in education and made a significant impact on those around him.

-Though it has been four years since his passing, we continue to celebrate his life and the legacy he leaves behind.
+Though it has been four years since his passing, we continue to miss him.
 Gong Gong, Fang Yong Sheak, may you rest in the everlasting peace of our Lord Jesus Christ, reunited with Grandma, whom you loved so dearly.
 We love you and will carry your memory in our hearts always.

 Rest in peace, Gong Gong.
 You will be deeply missed but never forgotten.